 Consideration of topical or oral antibiotics or topical azelaic acid or ivermectin

-For flushing or persistent erythema, consideration of topical brimonidine
+For flushing or persistent erythema, consideration of topical brimonidine or oxymetazoline

 For recalcitrant cases, consideration of oral isotretinoin